-Spring cleaning Checklist
+Spring Cleaning Checklist + Tips

 While some people dread spring-cleaning, we look upon it with delight.
 It’s the ideal opportunity to take some time out of your busy life and focus on your home—especially those areas that are often overlooked during your weekly clean.
 It also is a time to take stock of your clothing, furniture, and possessions and donate or recycle those things that are no longer serving a purpose.